plexguide/Sonarr-Hunter/README.md

 | `DEBUG_MODE`                 | Enable detailed debug logging (`true` or `false`)                        | false      |

 ### Detailed Configuration Explanation

-- **HUNT_MODE**
-  - Determines which type of search the script performs.
-  - Options:
-    - `"missing"`: Only processes missing shows (episodes that haven't been downloaded yet).
-    - `"upgrade"`: Only processes episodes that need quality upgrades (do not meet the quality cutoff).
-    - `"both"`: Processes both missing shows and upgrade episodes in each cycle.

 - **HUNT_MISSING_SHOWS**
   - Sets the maximum number of missing shows to process in each cycle.